Downfall: The Case Against Boeing: Summary

 The documentary examines the crashes of two Boeing 737 MAX planes which claimed the lives of 346 people on board and how Boeing may have been more concerned with financial gain over the safety of their passengers.

 Kennedy said about the 21st-century history of Boeing:

 Release and reception

 The film was released on February 18, 2022, and has an 91% approval rating based on 34 reviews on the review aggregator site Rotten Tomatoes, with an average rating of 7.5/10.
 The site's critical consensus reads: "With impressive clarity, Downfall: The Case Against Boeing reveals corporate corruption that's enraging in its callousness and frightening in its scope."

-7.42 million hours were viewed globally on Netflix between February 13, 2022 and February 20, 2022.
+Downfall: The Case Against Boeing was viewed globally for 7.42million hours on Netflix between February13, 2022 and February20, 2022.

+Sequel

+A sequel Freefall: A Reckoning for Boeing focusing on the death of whistleblower John Barnett and other whistleblowers coming forward had its world premiere at DC/DOX Film Festival in June 2026, prior to being released on August 19, 2026, on Netflix.